Sultan Kudarat

 Sultan Kudarat, officially the Province of Sultan Kudarat (Kapuoran sang Sultan Kudarat; Maguindanaon: Dairat nu Sultan Kudarat, Jawi: دايرت نو سولتان كودرت; Lalawigan sa Sultan Kudarat; Ilocano: Probinsia ti Sultan Kudarat; Lalawigan ng Sultan Kudarat), is a province in the Philippines located in the Soccsksargen region in Mindanao.
-According to the 2020 census, it had a population of 854,052 people.
-Its capital is Isulan while the commercial center and largest city is Tacurong.
+According to the 2024 census, it had a population of 863,651 people.
+The province capital is Isulan while the commercial center and largest city is Tacurong.

 Etymology

 The name Sultan Kudarat given to the province was derived from the Maguindanaon Muslim ruler, Sultan Muhammad Dipatuan Kudarat who began to assert his leadership in the year 1619 and reigned in the Sultanate of Maguindanao from 1625 to 1671.
 Through his leadership, Spanish forces were successfully repelled from encroaching the Cotabato region of south-central Mindanao.
 He is considered a national hero, and in his honor, the province was named after him.

 History

 Sultan Kudarat was once part of the Sultanate of Maguindanao.
 It became one of the strongholds of the Maguindanao society as some royal families established their own Sultanate in the region.

 Sultan Kudarat was part of the former province of Cotabato, until its creation as an independent province (along with Maguindanao and North Cotabato) on November 22, 1973, through Presidential Decree No. 341.

 Sultan Kudarat was transferred from Central Mindanao region to ARMM after its creation in 1989.
 On December 18, 1998, Sultan Kudarat was transferred back to Central Mindanao through Republic Act No. 8744, until Central Mindanao was renamed Soccsksargen in 2001.